GollyTicker/git-sync-template/README.md

 # git-sync-scripts
 A set of scripts to synchronize local folders.
 Primarily used for syncing Markdown-based knowledge files across multiple systems

 *Attention: These files are merely provided, because my private setup seems to solve some problems other people also had.
-You're best if you understand a bit about linux, command line and git so that you can fix minor problems yourselves.
-These scripts are **NOT** intended as a user-friendly robust set of scripts, when used outside of their initial use-case.*
+You're best if you understand a bit about linux, command line, git and termux so that you can fix minor problems yourselves.
+These scripts are **NOT** intended as a jump-in immediately-user-friendly robust set of scripts, when used outside of their initial use-case.*

+However, me and a few friends have been *robustly and consistently* using these scripts on Linux, Windows and Android via Termux.
+When the configuration is correct once, then it consistently works.
+Except, Git on Termux sometimes randomly has object errors (which seems to be a Termux issue, as it already happened with git before these scripts were used.).
+In that case, I simply manually copy my changes and re-clone my repository on Termux.

 It's used to have a consistent git-sync workflow on Android via Termux and Linux+Windows - **including submodules and GitLFS syncing on Android.** (Which is a pain to get working, if you ever tried to simply use the normal way.)